-At the end of the survey, employees were asked to include written comments, if they so desired.
-About one third of operators and 22% of maintenance personnel took advantage of the opportunity to anonymously offer a variety of criticisms, thoughts, opinions, and ideas related to their jobs.
+At the end of the survey, employees were asked to include written comments if they desired.
+About one third of operators and 22% of maintenance personnel took advantage of the opportunity to anonymously offer a variety of criticisms, thoughts, opinions, and ideas related to their job.
 In general, most comments addressed benefits, scheduling, and management issues.
 The complete list of comments may be found in Appendix tables B.7 and B.8.

-A reasonable number of bus maintenance comments dealt with scheduling issues.
+A fair number of bus maintenance comments dealt with scheduling issues.
 Employees without at least one weekend day off expressed concern about their schedule's impact on family life.
-Current benefits, especially retirement qualifications, were mentioned, and some respondents offered ideas for potential benefits ranging from practical (100% tuition refund) to the improbable (a new car for 20 years of service).
+Current benefits, especially retirement qualifications, were mentioned, and some respondents offered ideas for potential benefits ranging from practical (100% tuition refund) to the improbable (a new car for 20 years of service.)
 Some of the strongest comments related to management issues.
 Respondents called for more fairness in handling problems, better communication between supervisors and mechanics, and stricter adherence to a chain of command in disciplinary matters.
 Some maintenance staff also reported that old and faulty equipment, such as shop sweepers, were a hindrance to their daily job tasks.

 During the survey period, bus operators proved to be the more outspoken of the two employee groups.
-This impression was validated in the comments section, as operators took advantage of the opportunity to speak out.
+This impression was validated in the comments section, as operators made the most of the opportunity.
 Many comments focused on schedules, management issues, and benefits.
-Several comments suggested that inadequate run times and tight schedules led to chronic lateness, which infringed on recovery time at the end of the line and caused operators to work long periods without a break or the ability to eat lunch or use the restroom.
+Several comments suggested that inadequate run times and tight schedules led to chronic lateness, which infringed on recovery time at the end of the line.
+This, in turn, caused operators to work long periods without a break or the ability to eat lunch or use the restroom.
 Some respondents questioned the legality and/or ethics of this condition.
 Specifically, some operators identified the entitlement of two 10-minute breaks and a 30-minute lunch break during an 8-hour shift.
 Regarding routes, some operators specified route numbers in need of modification (ex.
-"9, 10, 22, 75, 33," "the max 93 needs to run all day," "it's not fair to customers to have to wait 30, 45, 60 minutes for a bus to come...")
+"9, 10, 22, 75, 33," "the max 93 needs to run all day," "it's not fair to customers to have to wait 30, 45, 60 minutes for a bus to come...".)
 Others, responsive to general customer needs, suggested additional vehicles and seats, informative signs and warnings on buses, cleaner buses, and expanded service during special events.
-In one case, a respondent suggested additional training to fix simple problems on board, rather than having to take time and inconvenience customers with a service call.
+In one case, the respondent wanted additional training to fix simple problems on board, rather than having to take time or inconvenience customers for a service call.

 Workweek and vacation schedules were also on the minds of many who commented.
 Several operators expressed the desire to take one week of vacation at a time, rather than all at once.
 Some suggested modifying leave definitions so that they did not have to use sick leave in order to attend to personal affairs when necessary.
 Like the maintenance staff, operators commented on long hours and weekend work that minimized the amount of time spent with their families.
-One respondent described the agency as "very anti-family."
+One person went so far as to describe the agency as "very anti-family."

 Several operators raised issues concerning management practices.
-Some operators complained that operators "never get the benefit of the doubt" in customer complaint situations and questioned management's fairness in looking into such matters..
-Other operators indicated that dispatchers were often rude to drivers and failed to respond to radio requests in a timely manner.
+There is an impression among some that the operator never gets "the benefit of the doubt" in customer complaint situations and that management does not look into such matters fairly.
+Others felt that dispatchers are often rude to drivers and do not respond to radio requests in a timely manner.
 Some respondents advocated revisions to the current methods of supervisory promotion.